Dental X-Rays/Radiographs at Ingenious Dentistry – Houston TX

 A panoramic X-ray is a broad X-ray image that maps out the entire layout of your teeth in your jaw.
 Panoramic X-rays are taken by a machine that moves around your jaw step by step to get the whole picture.
 These X-ray images are used to get a comprehensive survey of all your teeth.
 Sometimes a detailed X-ray image that is focused on one tooth or area of special interest is needed.
 In this case, a holder containing sensitive X-ray film is placed in your mouth on one side of the tooth, and the machine shoots X-rays through the tooth from the other side to create the image.
 You will not feel the X-rays themselves, though the feeling of the film holder in your mouth might be slightly uncomfortable.
 Fortunately, it will only take a few seconds, after which the holder can be taken out.

 Having dental X-rays done is an important part of keeping your teeth and mouth healthy and identifying any developing problems early on.
-To have your oral health evaluated, including the use of dental X-rays if recommended, contact Ingenious Dentistry in Houston today to schedule your appointment.
+To have your oral health evaluated, contact Ingenious Dentistry in Houston today to schedule your appointment.